sam-paech/antislop-sampler/README.md

 Quick blurb on the JSON validator:

 It uses the same backtracking mechanism to retry invalid JSON output.
 It checks for unintended unescaped quotes in strings, and encourages the model to choose a valid continuation.
-This is a very common fail mode for json outputs.
-Other kinds of per-token json grammars will just terminate the string if they see an unescaped quote, sadly ending the profound thought the LLM was in the middle of expressing.
+This is a very common fail mode for JSON outputs.
+Other kinds of per-token JSON grammars will just terminate the string if they see an unescaped quote, sadly ending the profound thought the LLM was in the middle of expressing.
 This is better.
 You can also use it with high temps.

 <details>
 <summary>### 2024-10-01 updates</summary>